thirtythreeforty/bullycpp/README.md

 BullyCPP
 ========
 BullyCPP is a PC-side driver for the [Bully Bootloader](http://www.reesemicro.com/), a bootloader for the PIC24 and dsPIC33 series of microcontrollers.
-The Bully Bootloader provides an excellent framework to download application code to these devices without needing to use an ICSP programmer such as a PicKit.
+The Bully Bootloader provides an excellent framework to download application code to these devices without needing to use an ICSP programmer such as a PICKit.
 Instead, any UART serial adapter may be used.

 Unfortunately, the stock/legacy Bully Bootloader driver program is a GUI .NET application written in C++/CLI, so it is constrained to the Windows platform.